ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-repurposed.rst

 If you installed FrSky sensors on your vehicle, other messages from these may also appear during discovery.

-Repurposed Messages Scripts for Ardupilot
+Repurposed Messages Scripts for ArduPilot
 =========================================
-The following script was made specifically for Ardupilot with telemetry protocol 4, repurposed messages.
+The following script was made specifically for ArduPilot with telemetry protocol 4, repurposed messages.

 * `LuaPilot <http://ilihack.github.io/LuaPilot_Taranis_Telemetry>`__